severalnines/docs/user-guide/mysql/overview.rst

 * **Change RPC API Token**
 	- Serves as the authentication string by ClusterControl UI to connect to CMON RPC interface.
 Each cluster has its own unique token.

 ..
-Note:: You can retrieve the RPC API Token value directly from respective ``cmon_X.cnf``, ``{wwwroot}/cmonapi/config/bootstrap.php`` under ``CMON_TOKEN`` variable or from 'dcps.apis' table.
+Note:: You can retrieve the RPC API Token value directly from respective ``/etc/cmon.d/cmon_{clusterID}.cnf``.

 * **Clone Cluster**
-	- See `Clone Cluster`_ section.
+	- See `Clone Cluster`_.

 * **Create SSL Encryption**
-    - See `Enable SSL Encryption`_ section.
+  - See `Create SSL Encryption`_.

 * **Create SSL Galera Encryption**
-    - See `Enable SSL Galera Encryption`_ section.
+  - See `Create SSL Galera Encryption`_.

 * **Find Most Advanced Node**
 	- Finds which is the most advanced node in the cluster.
-This is very useful to determine which node to be bootstrapped if the cluster doesn't have any primary component or when cluster automatic recovery is disabled.
+This is very useful to determine which node to be bootstrapped if the cluster doesn't have any primary component or when ClusterControl automatic recovery is disabled.

 * **Bootstrap Cluster**
 	- Launches the bootstrap cluster window.
-Similar to *ClusterControl > Actions > Bootstrap Cluster*.
 ClusterControl will stop all running nodes before bootstrapping the cluster from the selected Galera node.

 * **Delete Cluster**
 	- This action will remove the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.